App-vNext/Polly/README.md

 # Instructions for Contributing

 Please check out our [Wiki](https://github.com/App-vNext/Polly/wiki/Git-Workflow) for contributing guidelines.
 We are following the excellent GitHub Flow process, and would like to make sure you have all of the information needed to be a world-class contributor!

+Since Polly is part of the .NET Foundation, we ask our contributors to abide by their [Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).

 Also, we've stood up a [Slack](http://www.pollytalk.org) channel for easier real-time discussion of ideas and the general direction of Polly as a whole.
 Be sure to [join the conversation](http://www.pollytalk.org) today!